maricons/maricons/README.md

 Hi!
 I'm Constanza, a developer from Chile 🇨🇱 with a passion for turning ideas into reality through code.

 I love building impactful projects, whether it's developing mobile apps or creating web platforms.
 Outside of coding, I'm also into design and enjoy working in Figma, where I create everything from simple wireframes to polished, high-fidelity prototypes.
 It’s all about combining creativity and functionality to deliver an exceptional user experience.
-Feel free to explore some of the exciting projects I’ve been working on.
-Let’s dive in! 💻✨

 I'm a self-taught learner who discovered a love for English literature and poetry at the age of 15.
 This passion led me to achieve a B2 level in the Foreign Language Exam at the University of Cambridge in 2020, proving the power of self-directed learning.